ezstoritve/m365-mail/README.md

 ### Configuring your Laravel app

-First you need to add a new entry to the mail drivers array (mailers) in your `config/mail.php` configuration file:
+To integrate the m365-mail driver, begin by adding a new entry to the mailers array in your config/mail.php configuration file:

 ```php
 'mailers' => [